What We Do

-We work closely with Shillingford Organics, a family farm located on the outskirts of Exeter, near the village of Shillingford Abbot 3 miles to the West of the store.
+We work closely with Shillingford Organics, a family farm located on the outskirts of Exeter, near the village of Shillingford Abbot, 3 miles to the West of the store.
 Shillingford Organics supply most of our vegetables, picking and delivering them on a daily basis to ensure ultimate freshness!
 We also get seasonal, local salads and bags of wild foraged greens from Hilltown Organics, out at Okehampton, along with punnets of soft fruits in the summer.
 Additionally, we are on occasion supplied with seasonal vegetables by Exeter Growers Co-operative.

 Where certain vegetables are not available within the immediate locality at certain times of year, then we purchase organically from the nearest supplier (usually Riverford).
 The tomato is an example of fresh produce considered a staple that we aim to supply year round; we will sell Shillingford’s own grown tomatoes when in season & supply organic tomatoes usually from Spain via Riverford when local ones are not available.

 Many of our larder goods are supplied by worker cooperatives Essential, Suma and Infinity Foods.
 We source other goods from a number of excellent local producer-suppliers.
 We aim to be a true alternative to the supermarkets, and you will find everything from pasta, oils, rice and lentils to flour, sugar, dried fruit, nuts and seeds on our shelves.
 We source organic products where available, and do not air-freight any of our products.

 In our Queen Street shop we will now be stocking a range of dried larder products in customer accessible dispensers.
 Goods such as oats, rice, pasta, dried beans, pulses, cereal and other items can weighed into your own empty containers and then you only need to pay for the weight that you want.
 This means less packaging and less food waste!
 If you have forgotten to bring your own containers we will have paper bags and glass containers to buy.